gogins/csound-extended/README.md

 ## Introduction

-This repository contains various extensions to Csound that have been moved out of the core Csound Git repository at https://github.com/csound/csound.
+This repository contains various extensions to Csound that have been moved out of the core Csound Git repository at https://github.com/csound/csound, and collected from older projects of mine.
 These extensions include:

 1. CsoundAC, an algorithmic composition library designed to be used with Csound.
 Csound is written in C++ and has C++, Python, Java, and Lua